tytydraco/yessleep/out/The_Elevator_keeps_opening_on_the_6th_floor.md

-I live in a large apartment building in the middle of Tokyo.
-The Building I live in has 12th floors.
 Every morning when I go to work, the elevator always opens on the 6th floor.
 The doors open, but no one gets in or out.
 At first, I thought the elevator was faulty.
 But I noticed something.
 When anyone else was inside the elevator with me.
 It wouldn’t stop and would go straight to the ground floor.
 To make things even worse, I asked my neighbour if she had experienced the same thing.
 She said it has never happened to her.